wlmb/covid/README.md

   ![sick vs. total cases](files/sick.png)

   Comment: 2020-07-17.
 This plot doesn't show the actual data, but rather, an estimate.
-I arbitrarily that the recovery (or death) is a probabilistic Poisson process with some given time scale tau.
+I arbitrarily assume   that the recovery (or death) is a probabilistic Poisson process with some given time scale tau.
 Thus, the number of active sick patients today is yesterday's number multiplied by their probability of not recovering (or dying), some fixed